frctl/fractal.build/docs/guide/07-components/01-index.md

 'Component' is a generic term used by Fractal to describe individual pieces of your website's UI.

-**Fractal considers every piece of you markup to be a component**.
+**Fractal considers every piece of your markup to be a component**.
 A component could be a tiny chunk of HTML for a text input, it could be a whole page or it could be something in between.

 Unlike some other systems, Fractal does not enforce any specific nomenclature or taxonomy on your components - you are free to organise and name them as you wish.